-Iron, in general, was heavily used for tools and weapons in the past; for example, iron ore that contained vanadium was used to create Damascene steel, perfect for sword-making (if you want more facts about swords and metal, including iron, our Game of Tonnes infographic may be right up your alley!).
+Iron, in general, was heavily used for tools and weapons in the past; for example, iron ore that contained vanadium was used to create Damascene steel, perfect for sword-making (if you want more interesting facts about iron, including its role in medieval weaponry, our Game of Tonnes infographic may be right up your alley!).

 Nowadays, we tend to use iron to create steel, often used in manufacturing and civil engineering.
 Stainless steel, which is highly resistant to corrosion, it’s commonly used in kitchen cutlery, appliances and cookware – it’s also used for hospital equipment.

-Iron is used to create machinery and tools, as well as vehicles, hulls of ships, structural elements for buildings, bridges and aircrafts.
+Uses of iron in daily life include machinery and tools, as well as vehicles, hulls of ships, structural elements for buildings, bridges and aircraft.

 As we’ve mentioned in this article, iron is used as a component in vehicles, especially in steel alloys, from cars to ships and airplanes.
-Recycling your vehicle has many environmental benefits, and this, of course, includes recycling iron too.
+But can iron be recycled?
+The answer is yes; recycling your vehicle, including the iron in it, has many environmental benefits.

 By doing this, you are actively helping to reduce the use of natural resources, contributing to lower levels of carbon emissions, and reducing the amount of energy needed to make more metal from virgin ore.
 More specifically, for every tonne of steel recycled, you can save 1.5 tonnes of iron ore, reduce emissions by 86% and reduce water pollution by 76%.